Dr Katherine New

-- New, K. A., ‘From Condemnation to Revival of the Feminine: The Transmission and Reception of the Phaedra Myth in Tsvetaeva’s Drama’.
-In: The New Collection, Oxford, 2021.
-Pp. 39-60.
+- ‘From Condemnation to Revival of the Feminine: The Transmission and Reception of the Phaedra Myth in Tsvetaeva’s Drama’.
+In: The New Collection, Oxford, 2022, Pp.40-69.

-New, K. A., ‘On Translating Homeric Epic into Modern Languages: English and Russian’.
-In: Linguistics and Translation Studies: Collection of Scholarly Articles.
+- New K. A., ‘On Translating Homeric Epic into Modern Languages: English and Russian’.
+Linguistics and Translation Studies: Collection of Scholarly Articles.
 Ed.
 I.M.Netunaeva, A.M.Polikarpov.
 Arkhangelsk: Northern (Arctic) Federal University, 2018.
 Pp. 233-244.

-- New, K.A., ‘The Intertextuality of Character Representation in Ancient Historiography’.
-In: Comparative Literature Across Cultures: Bridging Boundaries Between Verbal and Visual Arts.
-Ed.
-K. Gunesch.
+- New K.A., ‘The Intertextuality of Character Representation in Ancient Historiography’.
+Comparative Literature Across Cultures: Bridging Boundaries Between Verbal and Visual Arts.
+Ed. by Konrad Gunesch.
 London: Interdisciplinary Discourses, 2020.
 Pp. 31-48.

-- New, K. A., ‘The Transformation of the Cult of the Virgin Goddess in Ancient and Modern Mythology’, Beyond Identities: Interdisciplinary Perspectives on Gender.
+- ‘The Transformation of the Cult of the Virgin Goddess in Ancient and Modern Mythology’, Beyond Identities: Interdisciplinary Perspectives on Gender.
 Ed.
 E. Domínguez-Rué.
 London Centre for Interdisciplinary Research, 2021.
 Pp. 93-110.

 - New, K. A., ‘An Invitation to Vindolanda’ (in Latin).
 In: Linacre Lines, University of Oxford, 2012.
 Pp. 20-21.